igorcosta/Elly/README.md

 ### Method applied

-None.
-Kids while learning a new language they learn by experience, listening and doing so, they learn.
+None. let's Kids while learning a new language they learn by experience, listening and doing so.

 Ely, learns pretty quick when she listen or see a picture and I think that most humans have this photography memory approach.
 Don't tell me that you don't have, because you're lying, you can recognize your mom's face?
 If your answer is *YES*, so you can.